A Silent Agreement: Reception

-Premiering in Sydney, Australia on 28 September 2017, at the height of the Australian Marriage Law Postal Survey, the film gained immediate attention for its unapologetic depiction of same-sex relationships without a plot revolving around coming-out, homophobia or the sex industry.
-Effectively, showing an everyday slice of life for a couple who happen to be two men.
+Premiering in Sydney, Australia, on 28 September 2017, at the height of the Australian Marriage Law Postal Survey, the film gained immediate attention for its unapologetic depiction of same-sex relationships without a plot revolving around coming-out, homophobia or the sex industry, effectively showing an everyday slice of life for a couple who happen to be two men.

 The film also brought Paul Mercurio back into the spotlight.
 On 11 April 2017, during a live interview for The Morning Show, the hosts Larry Emdur and Kylie Gillies attempted to discuss the 25-year anniversary of Strictly Ballroom, but Paul continued to steer the conversation back to A Silent Agreement.
 He was cast in Promised a few months later.

 The film was submitted into many festivals for its use of Auslan, qualifying it as a foreign language film.
 Many LGBT-related festivals and organisations to do with the deaf and disabilities were lauding of A Silent Agreement for its authentic depictions of deaf characters, using deaf actors.

 The DVD was released in Australia on 8 December 2018, after its extended festival screenings; including special seminar screenings for its educational importance in support of Auslan and speech pathology.
 LGBT streaming service Dekkoo began to distribute the film from June 2019.
 Amazon released an NTSC DVD in September 2019.

+From 2022, A Silent Agreement, along with the rest of Davo Hardy's films, were made available on his dedicated streaming website; www.davohardyfilms.com.